hanadiasfour/DataBase_Project_DMS/README.md

 # Car Dealership Management System

 The Car Dealership Management System is a collaborative project.
 Built using JavaFX, this system provides functionalities for efficiently managing a car dealership.
+The main objective was to learn how to design and use a relational database within our project.

 ## Overall Description: